 Creative Ways to Use Tortillas

-- Chips: Cut tortillas into triangles, fry or bake them, and season them for a crunchy snack.
+- Chips: Cut tortillas into triangles, bake or fry and season for a crunchy snack.

-- Flatbreads: Experiment by using tortillas as a base for pizzas, topped with your desired sauce and toppings.
+- Flatbreads: Use tortillas as a quick pizza base with sauce, cheese and toppings.

 FAQ Section